 The proposed Project includes the following components: a) update to the General Plan Land Use Element text and Map; b) related Zoning Ordinance text and map amendments; and c) the creation and adoption of new Overlay Zone, Rancho Del Mar Affordable Housing Overlay Zone.
 While these proposed changes would allow for new uses and associated transportation uses, the Project in itself does not propose or authorize any new development, at this current time.
 All future development resulting from the implementation of the Land Use Element updates would be required to comply with the City's General Plan policies and Design standards.
 As policy level documents, it is not possible to assess potential site-specific impacts, at this level of environmental review.
-All future development resulting from the creation of the overlay zone, the proposed zoning and implementation of the Land Use Element updates would be required to comply with the City's General Plan policies and Design standards would be required to comply with the City's General Plan policies and Design standards would be required to comply with the City's General Plan policies and Design standards would be required to comply with the City's General Plan policies and Design standards would be required to comply with the City's General Plan policies and Design standards would be subject to their own environmental reviews per CEQA regulation.
+All future development resulting from the creation of the overlay zone, the proposed zoning and implementation of the Land Use Element updates would be required to comply with the City's General Plan policies and Design standards would be subject to their own environmental reviews per CEQA regulation.
 The proposed Project would have less than significant impacts in relation with CEQA Guidelines section 15064.3, subdivision (b).

-c.
-Would the project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible use (e.g., farm equipment)?
+Would the project substantially increase hazards due to a geometric design feature (e.g., sharp c. curves or dangerous intersections) or incompatible use (e.g., farm equipment)?